 On Fanon’s impatience in fomenting armed struggle in Angola, see Leo Zeilig, Frantz Fanon: The Militant Philosopher of Third World Revolution, 120. ↩

-Khac Viên’s also demonstrated a similar analytical demarche in his “Quelques clés pour le Vietnam,” Partisans 40 (January-February 1968): 19–31, which attempted to explain the effectiveness of Vietnamese popular mobilization and guerilla tactics against the United States. ↩
+Khac Viên also demonstrated a similar analytical démarche in his “Quelques clés pour le Vietnam,” Partisans 40 (January-February 1968): 19–31, which attempted to explain the effectiveness of Vietnamese popular mobilization and guerilla tactics against the United States.
+For a historical analysis of these linkages and connections globally, see Christopher Leigh Connery, “The World Sixties,” in The Worlding Project: Doing Cultural Studies in the Era of Globalization, ed.
+Rob Wilson and Christopher Leigh Connery (Santa Cruz: New Pcific Press, 2007), 77-107. ↩

 And their overlapping timelines: Khac Vien makes the claim in a 1973 article that the US war in Vietnam might be more sufficiently understood as essentially a “neocolonial war,” fought to maintain influence over a foreign government and to break the will of the national liberation movement.
 Nguyen Khac Vien, “Sous d’autres formes, d’autres Vietnams?,” Le Monde diplomatique (February 1973): 3. ↩